Saturday, April 17, 2021

 Roediger deals with the bourgeois definitions of middle class – as an aspiration and ‘dream,’ as an educational level, an income level, as salaried versus wage-earner or as a cultural trope.
 Few except dialectical materialists look at it as the job and role in production a person has.
 He looks at the growth of some sections of the middle classes and the shrinking of others as capitalism developed.

-The most valuable section to me is on Marxist theory related to the middle class / petit-bourgeoisie, starting with mentions in the Communist Manifesto.
+The most valuable section to me is on Marxist theory related to the middle class, which Marx called the petit-bourgeoisie.
+This started with mentions in the Communist Manifesto.
 This class was usually seen as splitting - siding with the right or as falling into the proletariat.
 The petit-bourgeois have changed since Marx and Engels wrote, but the materialist method continues.
-Modern Marxists, especially in the U.S. and Germany, have kept pace in looking at the changes, especially the role of the middle class and the development of fascism in the 1920s, on up to now.
+Modern Marxists, especially in the U.S. and Germany, have kept pace in looking at the changes, especially the role of the middle class in the development of fascism in the 1920s, on up to now.
 Roediger only hints at his own definition of middle-class and working class, sometimes borrowing from accepted definitions in this book.
 But he believes the working class is at least 2/3rds of the workforce in the U.S., based on work by Michael Zweig.
+This encompasses blue and white collar workers, service workers and precarious gig jobs.

 The Modern Middle Class

-The small business / shopkeeper / entrepreneur / landlord / farmer groups remain petit-bourgeois, and mostly serve as a prop to the Republican Party.
+The small business / shopkeeper / entrepreneur / landlord / farmer groups remain petit-bourgeois/MC, and mostly serve as a prop to the Republican Party.
 This while the majority of small businesses still fail or are feeder ramps to large capital.
 The self-employed / contractor categories have also grown.
 Many ‘independent contractors’ are really workers without benefits.
 Some ‘self-employed’ contractors or businessmen have no employees and exploit themselves, even if they own their own truck or car.
 Others are ‘peddlers’ – trying to sell their handicrafts, art, jewelry, music, website, produce and writing for a pittance at fairs or on-line.
+This category sometimes shares class roles.

 Marx had categories of productive and unproductive workers and this still applies.
 Most of those employed in security, sales, law or the markets create nothing - they enable capital or protect it.
-Even the many health-care paper-pushers would depart.
-In a sane socialist society most of these jobs would not exist.
+Even the many health-care paper-pushers would depart in a sane socialist society.

 Stanly Greenberg Selling the Dream